-- Ways to celebrate cultural diversity, promote inclusion and safely challenge prejudice and discrimination - What is sexual prejudice and how does this link to cultural diversity - Laws/differences in different countries - Tolerance
+- Ways to celebrate cultural diversity, promote inclusion and safely challenge prejudice and discrimination - Understanding what is meant by sexual prejudice and how this links to cultural diversity - Laws/differences in different countries - Tolerance

-6. TEACHING STRATEGIES
+6. Teaching Strategies

 It is essential that we help our students to develop confidence in talking, listening, and thinking about relationships and sex.
 Partnership between college and parents is the key to success.